sushantPatrikar/XOR-Gate-With-Neural-Network-Using-Numpy/README.md

 ![image](https://user-images.githubusercontent.com/40419750/51910625-c6c0e200-23f5-11e9-824d-4d2cd70430b0.png)

 Once the 'Training Complete' comes on the screen, the neural network is ready to predict the results.
-Input X & Y, and then click on the 'Predict' button, the predicted result will be shown on Answer box, which you can compare with the expected answer.
+Input X & Y, and then click on the 'Predict' button, the predicted result will be shown on the Answer box, which you can compare with the expected answer.

 ![image](https://user-images.githubusercontent.com/40419750/51912607-c2e38e80-23fa-11e9-9e14-ccf5465b26d3.png)